Guidance for Postgraduate Researchers

 After you apply for approval:

-Once received, applications for placement approval are reviewed by the WRDTP Deputy Director (Training), the WRDTP Manager and the WRDTP Placements Manager on behalf of the Academic Quality Committee (AQC).
+Once the call deadline has closed (see key dates above), applications for placement approval are reviewed by the WRDTP Deputy Director (Training), the WRDTP Manager and the WRDTP Placements Manager on behalf of the Academic Quality Committee (AQC).
 Where appropriate, an applicant may be asked to provide further information and/or to revise their application as part of the decision-making process.

 Additional paperwork: